King Abdulaziz International Airport: Terminal 1

+Also a transport center that links the terminal building to the parking area and the Airport–Jeddah station of the Haramain High Speed Railway.

 South Terminal

 Opened in 1981, the South Terminal was one of the first passenger terminals at the airport, and was initially exclusively used by the national flag carrier, Saudia.
 The architectural design of the building was modeled on Dulles International Airport in the American capital, Washington, D.C., and incorporated tent-like structures.
 The terminal building consisted of separate departure and arrival lounges, and gates equipped with jet bridges.
 In 2007, Saudi low-cost carriers Flynas and Sama were also given permission to use the South Terminal, and later, permission to use the terminal was extended to the Indonesian flag carrier, Garuda Indonesia, and another Saudi low-cost airline, Flyadeal.
-After 40 years of service, on 26 June 2020, it was announced via the airport's official Twitter account that the South Terminal would be closed and its operations would be transferred to the newly-built Terminal 1.
+After 40 years of service, on 26 June 2020, it was announced via the airport's official Twitter account that the South Terminal would be closed and its operations would be transferred to the newly built Terminal 1.

 North Terminal

 The North Terminal at King Abdulaziz International Airport is mainly used by non-Saudi airlines.
 It was originally planned to accommodate Hajj pilgrimage, however it was far too small and a site further north was selected.